jurakovic/TimestampCopy/README.md

 ﻿
-# Timestamp Changer
+# Timestamp Copy

-Timestamps Changer is a lightweight Bash and PowerShell-based script that integrates directly into the Windows File Explorer context menu, enabling you to **copy** and **paste** file and folder timestamps with ease.
+Timestamps Copy is a lightweight Bash and PowerShell-based script that integrates directly into the Windows File Explorer context menu, enabling you to **copy** and **paste** file and folder timestamps with ease.

 This solution is especially useful when you need to preserve or replicate Date Created and Date Modified values across files or folders – ideal for organizing backups, restoring files, or syncing metadata.